 However, not all asset classes delivered the goods, as highlighted by Mercer’s ‘Periodic Table’ (the Table) of investment returns.
 Produced annually, the Table colour-codes 16 major asset classes and ranks how each performed on an annual basis over the last ten years.

-A quick glance at the Table shows how one year’s winners can quickly become the next year’s losers, and vice versa.
-Determining patterns is, to many investors, somewhat futile and poses a sizeable challenge to even the most avid market followers.
+A quick glance at the Table shows how one year’s winners can quickly become next year’s losers and vice versa.
+Predicting what may happen next poses a big challenge to even the most avid market followers.

-Looking across the past decade, a number of observations can be made:
+Looking across 2020 and the past decade, a number of observations can be made from the Table: